 </xs:schema>

-We will use jaxb2-maven-plugin to generate the domain classes efficiently.
-We need to now add the below maven plug in to the plugin section of project’s pom.xml file.
+We will use jaxb2-maven-plugin to generate the domain classes efficiently from XML schemas (XSD files) using JAXB API.
+We need to now add the below maven plugin to the build section of the project’s pom.xml file.

 <plugin>